sturchio/Section_AI_MMBA_Project__August_2025/README.md

 **Workflow:**

 1. A client-facing account manager uploads a brief or enters structured inputs (audience, goals, constraints).
-2. EventSlammer uses an LLM to generate candidate event concepts.
+2. Event_Ideate uses an LLM to generate candidate event concepts.
 3. Concepts are structured, scored, and compared to past events using vector search.
 4. Users review outputs, iterate via prompts, and select top candidates for internal pitch decks.